Feyerabend/vm/README.md

 the underlying mechanics from the levels above is what should be observed, not a deepend confusion of concepts which already are ambigious and not very well definied anyway.__

-The term "virtual machine" and also "interpreter" has been used for such diverse code as from the Apollo Guidance Computer[^2], code from Busicom interpreted[^3] to run on Intel 4004, and Steve Wozniack routines in SWEET16[^4].
+The term "virtual machine" and also "interpreter" has been used for such diverse fields as from the Apollo Guidance Computer[^2], code from Busicom interpreted[^3] to run on Intel 4004, and Steve Wozniack routines in SWEET16[^4].